 You can find tea tree oil in suppositories, creams, and ointments, but it should not be applied while undiluted.
 Frequent tea tree oil application can lead to skin irritation and rashes, so use it in moderation.

 The most effective treatment for any fungal infection is to take antifungal medications.
 There are many medications available, from oral medications to topical creams, ointments, and suppositories for vaginal yeast infections.
-If you are sure you have a yeast infection, you can find many treatments available over the counter.
+If you are sure you have a yeast infection, you can find many treatments over the counter.
+If you aren't sure, see your doctor.

 You can also request a prescription medication from your doctor if you have recurrent yeast infections or your infection is not responding to other treatments.
 Make sure to follow the instructions for the drug because there are a variety of different strengths and delivery methods for antifungal medications.